-Some tips: people may be quick to say things like, “But I’m not good at drawing,” and you should reassure them that it doesn’t matter—this game is funnier with every level of skill.
+Pro tip: People may be quick to say, “But I’m not good at drawing,” and you should reassure them that it doesn’t matter—this game is fun at every skill level.
 In fact, if people are too realistic in drawing, it makes the sentence writing too easy.

-Encourage people to draw small pictures so you can fit several on a single page.
-Don’t overthink it!
+Encourage people to draw small pictures so you can fit several on a single page and not to overthink it!

 Walk and talk

-Preschool teachers are not used to sitting still for long periods of time.
 Take advantage of brain and body breaks by matching people up to go on quick walks together.
-You can match people up in groups of 2-3, depending on the size of your team, and send them out for a stroll around the building or around the block.
-You can even give people a conversation prompt or question to discuss.
+Depending on the size of your team, you can match people up in groups of two to three and send them out for a stroll around the building or the block.
+You can even give people a conversation prompt or question to discuss during their walk.

 - If you could live anywhere on the planet and take everything that you love with you, where would you choose to live?